 Supplemental Security Income (SSI) payments may also ease the financial burden.

 Mental Health Services

-Starting a new school can feel overwhelming, so make yourself aware of your school's mental health and medical services before you begin.
-Whether you need advice about changing medication or want someone to talk to when you're feeling stressed, having trained professionals on hand can make all the difference.
+Starting at a new school can feel overwhelming.
+So, be aware of your school's mental health and medical services before you begin.
+Whether you need medication or someone to talk to, trained professionals can help.

-There's nothing more frustrating than running into technical difficulties in the middle of an assignment.
-Familiarize yourself with your school's IT department at the start of your program to know who to call if you run into any problems.
+There's nothing more frustrating than having technical difficulties during an assignment.
+Familiarize yourself with your school's IT department so you know who to call in times of need.

-If your school doesn't have a specific team set up to help with tech problems, ask around your friends and family to see if you have any IT experts to help instead.
+If your school doesn't have a specific tech team, ask your friends and family to help instead.

 What Rights Do Students with Disabilities Have?